clnsmith/opensim-jam/opensim-jam-release/README.md

 ### [MATLAB](https://www.mathworks.com/products/matlab.html)
 MATLAB is used in the examples to generate input files and process simulation results.
 You will need to have the [OpenSim 4.0 - MATLAB scripting interface](https://simtk-confluence.stanford.edu:8443/display/OpenSim/Scripting+with+Matlab) setup in order to generate the example input files.
 [Python](https://simtk-confluence.stanford.edu:8443/display/OpenSim/Scripting+in+Python) is an open-source alternative that can also be used for this purpose, but you will need to tranlsate the MATLAB scripts.

+### Text Editor
+A text editor that is capable of syntax highlighting and code folding is nice for viewing the .osim model files, as well as the .cmd scripts and .xml settings files in the examples.
+[Visual Studio Code](https://code.visualstudio.com/) is my personal choice at the moment, but many OpenSim users also like [Notepad++](https://notepad-plus-plus.org/).

 ### [Paraview](https://www.paraview.org/)
 Paraview is used to for high quality rendering of simulation results, visualization of contact maps.
 The JointMechanicsTool provides the ability to generate .vtp files that can be directly read into Paraview.